2014–15 Utah Utes women's basketball team

 The 2014–15 Utah Utes women's basketball team represented the University of Utah during the 2014–15 NCAA Division I men's basketball season.
 They played their home games at the Jon M. Huntsman Center in Salt Lake City, Utah and were a member of the Pac-12 Conference.
-The Utes were led by their fifth year head coach Anthony Levrets.
+The Utes were led by fifth-year head coach Anthony Levrets.
 They finished the season 9–21, 3–15 in Pac-12 play to finish in a tie for eleventh place.
 They lost in the first round of the Pac-12 women's tournament to Washington.